-The Kauthar, the immense lake which feeds it, the encampments of tents made of pearl, the palace and the luxuries that come with it is a unique, some would say extravagant gift, from a grateful god to the best of messengers.
+The Kauthar, the immense lake that feeds it, the encampments of tents made of pearl, the palace, and the luxuries that come with it are unique, some would say extravagant, gifts from a grateful God to the best of spokesman.

 Narrated Abu Bishr:

 Said bin Jubair said that Ibn 'Abbas said about Al-Kauthar.
 "That is the good which Allah has bestowed upon His Apostle."